understanding-the-connected-home/book/controlling_privacy.md

 We see two things we need to address the issue of navigating privacy better:

-1. In the medium term, we need to evolve a new vocabulary - terminology and metaphors - to help us think about the complex arising issues that make up privacy in the 21st century.
+1. In the medium term, we need to evolve a new vocabulary—terminology and metaphors—to help us think about the complex arising issues that make up privacy in the 21st century.
 2. In the short term, we need to design privacy-related interactions much, much easier.
 Controlling your privacy should be as intuitive (or at least simple) as possible.
 Even if simplifying means losing granularity, that would be better than the alternative of making ill-informed decisions.

 ### Dimmers and other metaphors